Bittersweet Baking Chocolate Substitute

 Replace the bittersweet chocolate called for in your recipe with an equal amount of semi-sweet chocolate.
 The two are actually very similar in taste and composition, so you shouldn't notice any real difference in your recipe.

 Baking chocolate squares will work best, but semi-sweet chocolate chips can be used in a pinch.
 Just know that chocolate chips are designed to be melt-resistant, so it'll take a bit more effort to get them to melt.
 For this reason, they work better in cookie and brownie recipes.
 It's best to stick to baking squares when you're making something like pudding.

-Three tablespoons of chocolate chips is the equivalent of one ounce of baking chocolate.
+Three tablespoons of chocolate chips are the equivalent of one ounce of baking chocolate

-A bit of cacao.
-The FDA requires bittersweet chocolate to contain at least 35 percent cacao, but most manufacturers make their bars with 50-60 percent.
+A bit of cacao is the only difference between these two flavors.
+The FDA requires bittersweet chocolate to contain at least 35 percent cacao, but most manufacturers make their bars with 50 to 60 percent.

-The term "semi-sweet" isn't regulated by the government, but most bars fall in the 15-35 percent range.
+The term "semi-sweet" isn't regulated by the government, but most bars have between 15 and 35 percent cacao.
 Semi-sweet chocolate also tends to have a bit more sugar than bittersweet, though this isn't always the case.

 More Chocolate Substitutes

 Keep these chocolate substitutes in mind the next time you find you're out of a type of chocolate that you need for a recipe.
 They may not be as good as the real thing, but they'll do in a pinch.